Comic and television personality Pincus Leff, aka Pinky Lee, circa 1955 (Getty Images / Michael Ochs Archives)

 Do you remember Pinky Lee?
 Depending on your age, you might:

-1. Recall Pinky Lee as a beloved children's TV host, right up there with Howdy Doody and Captain Kangaroo.
+1. Recall Pinky Lee as a beloved children's television host, right up there with Howdy Doody and Captain Kangaroo.

 2. Wonder what the heck Rizzo is talking about in Grease when she disses Kenickie with a milkshake to the face while saying "To you from me, Pinky Lee!"